2/20/2025

 Stephen McLeod

-Thank you, good evening guys.
+Thank you.
+Good evening, guys.
 Thanks for the color.
 Just wanted to circle around on two things specifically, just with respect to the new bookings in the quarter.
-You know, is the variation in growth rates that we're seeing really just around the lumpiness of that business?
-I mean, I think you had a couple of big contracts that were coming in and that were signed in Q3.
-And I'm just curious if you can give a little bit of color around sort of what dynamics you saw in Q4.
+Is the variation in growth rates that we're seeing really just around the lumpiness of that business?
+I mean, I think you had a couple of Stephen Konya, Big contracts that were coming in and that were signed in in Q3 and i'm just curious if you can give a little bit of color around sort of what what what dynamics, you saw in Q4.

 speaker